HashMapsData2Value/AlgorandFAQ/README.md

 ## Who is Silvio Micali?
 Silvio Micali is the founder of Algorand.

+In 2017, Professor Micali published the [original Algorand paper](https://arxiv.org/abs/1607.01341v9) alongside Professor Jing Chen (陈婧).

 He has been on the faculty at MIT, Electrical Engineering and Computer Science Department, since 1983.
 Silvio’s research interests are cryptography, zero knowledge, pseudorandom generation, secure protocols, and mechanism design and blockchain.
 In particular, Silvio is the co-inventor of probabilistic encryption, Zero-Knowledge Proofs, Verifiable Random Functions and many of the protocols that are the foundations of modern cryptography.